 Welcome to MMNP

 The Maine Master Naturalist Program (MMNP) is a nonprofit, volunteer-driven enterprise that trains people to become citizen-naturalists.
-Graduates are expected to actively seek opportunities to share their newly acquired knowledge of nature with people of all ages in Maine.
-Participants in this rigorous and highly selective course of study engage in 100 hours of in-depth training and more than 200 hours of practice as they learn about Maine’s ecological systems, plants, animals, insects, geology, conservation biology, and related topics.
+Graduates are expected to seek opportunities to share their newly acquired knowledge of nature with people of all ages in Maine.
+Participants in this rigorous and selective course of study engage in 100 hours of in-depth training and more than 200 hours of practice as they learn about Maine’s ecological systems, plants, animals, insects, geology, conservation biology, and related topics.

 Students in the course will: